-- 93% of participants independently accessed needed medical, dental, and medical health care.
+- 88% of participants independently accessed needed medical dental and mental health care.

-- 88% of participants maintained stable housing while residing in the program.
+- 85% of participants maintained stable housing payments within the first three months of the program.

 - 100% of Parents or Caregivers reported a positive experience with the Family Visitation Program.